Substance Abuse Among College Students in the United States

 Healthcare

 The abuse of prescription drugs particularly affects the way the healthcare system is functioning.
 Opiates have become more controlled in past years as the government attempts to combat the current opioid epidemic.
-After Congress passed the Opioid Crisis Response Act (OCRA) in 2018, more steps are being taken to ensure that doctors don’t over-prescribe opioids.70 OCRA has put certain restrictions on the way doctors can prescribe opioids in hopes of preventing more patients from becoming addicted.
+After Congress passed the Opioid Crisis Response Act (OCRA) in 2018, more steps are being taken to ensure that doctors do not over-prescribe opioids.70 OCRA has put certain restrictions on the way doctors can prescribe opioids in hopes of preventing more patients from becoming addicted.
 Though the new bill still allows doctors in most states to prescribe a week's worth of opioids to help with acute pain after a broken bone or a surgery, many doctors are afraid to give out too many opioids, especially to those with chronic pain, fearing there will be penalties from the government for over-prescribing opioids.
 Because of this, they may not prescribe the amount most patients need in order to manage their pain.71

 This dilemma may soon become true with prescription medications for conditions such as ADHD as well.
 Since the demand and the abuse of ADHD medication has increased so rapidly in recent years, pharmacies and medical personnel are looking to manage the distribution of these medications more closely, and are contemplating creating regulations such as those made for the distribution of opiates.72